unfoldingWord/uw-languages-rcl/src/components/languages/language_list/README.md

 ### Simple example

 This is a component that shows a listing of matching languages.
 - `format` determines how the languages are displayed.
-Two formats are available: "uw" (default) and "bcp47"
+Two formats are available:
+    - "uw" (default) which displays like this: `(am) Amharic – አማርኛ (Africa Gateway)`
+    - "lc-ang" which displays like this: `am-Amharic`
 - `filter` is a search string and defaults to no filters
 - `limit` indicates how many results to return; the default is 10